 Debbie is one of the national finalists in the CaringUK Awards 2018 as part of the Care Employer of the Year award.
 She was also a runner up in the Business Award category at the Who Will Care?
 Awards 2018 and a runner up in three categories at the Family Business of the Year Awards 2018.
 Her proudest moment too was being announced as a winner in both the regional and national categories for Customer Service at the National Family Business Awards 2018.

 Suzanne graduated from University in 2004 with a 2:1 (upper second) degree in Law.
 She went on to work for several years at a local law firm as a Paralegal where she specialised in Mental Health Law, providing her with a good insight and understanding into working with those with mental health issues including those with dementia.
 She joined Aveley in January 2010 for a complete career change and to work alongside and support her husband Michael.
 She has worked within all the job roles at Aveley and so fully understands the demands and expectations that go with each, working her way up to the position of HR manager which she undertook for six years.
 She completed her Level 5 in Business and Administration in 2012.
-Following her return from maternity leave in the Summer of 2017, Suzanne has side stepped into the role as our PR manager which she thoroughly enjoys.
+Following her return from maternity leave in the Summer of 2017, Suzanne side stepped into the role as our PR manager which she thoroughly enjoys.
 Suzanne says “I am able to get out of the office now and spend time interacting more with the residents and the staff which I have missed.
 I love having the opportunity to put my creative hat on and work alongside the activities team, coming up with new ideas for events and things for the residents and their families to enjoy and do.
 Seeing Aveley packed with lots of people at our events and the smiles on everyone’s faces, knowing I have helped with that, is so rewarding”.
-When she is not working, Suzanne enjoys spending time with her son Oliver, undertaking her charity work for her daughter Isobel’s memorial fund and travelling.
+Suzanne was a regional finalist in the “Care Innovator” Award at the East of England Care Awards 2017 and a national finalist at the CaringUK Awards 2017 in the category for the "Commitment to Training and Development" Award.
+She has also been shortlisted in the regional finals of the East of England Care Awards 2018 again for the “Care Innovator Award” and was part of the team who won the national 2018 N.A.P.A.
+Challenge (National Activity Providers Association) with the idea of Aveley’s Commonwealth Games.
+She was also a runner up in the Business Award at the Who Will Care?
+Awards 2018 and a runner up in three categories at the Family Business of the Year Awards 2018.
+One of her proudest moments was being announced as a winner in both the regional and national categories for Customer Service at the National Family Business Awards 2018.
+In December 2018, Suzanne was crowned the winner at the Essex County Council PROSPER Awards for the “Best Innovation In Care” Award for her Pop Up Beach project.
+When she is not working, Suzanne enjoys spending time with her sons Oliver and Charlie, undertaking her charity work for her daughter Isobel’s memorial fund and travelling.